juniorgasparotto/SysCommand/readme.md

 #SysCommand
-Framework for development applications using the MVC pattern.
+Framework for development console application using the MVC pattern.

 #Install